ZinoM21/cashflow/README.md

 >As a user, I want to see my (fictional) balance and be able to change it by getting income from payday and paying expenses.

->As a user, I want to see my collection of liabilities like mortgages and loans and be able to pay them off
+>As a user, I want to see my collection of liabilities like mortgages and loans and be able to pay them off.

->As a user, I want to see my collection of assets like real estate, stocks, businesses and gold an be able to buy and sell these assets
+>As a user, I want to see my collection of assets like real estate, stocks, businesses and gold an be able to buy and sell these assets.

+>As a user, I want to be able to setup the game by picking a profession and with that also an income starting level.

+>As a user, I want to be able to ave my previous games in my account.

 ### Nice-to-have features

-* having a starting point where one could choose different professions and so also different income starting levels
 * switching from the inner ring of the board to the “fast track” (later in the game)
 * being able to use only one device for the whole game, so that only one user operates the app (game master function)
 * being able to connect different devices, so that everyone can see other players in his interface (multiplayer function)